World Cup captains want to wear rainbow armbands in Qatar

 FIFA did not immediately comment on the request.

+European soccer body UEFA said it “fully supports the OneLove campaign, which was initially developed by the (Dutch federation).”

-The armbands can be worn at UEFA-organized games in the Nations League this week, including by both captains when Belgium hosts Wales on Thursday.
+The armbands will also be worn at UEFA-organized games in the Nations League this week, including by both captains when Belgium hosts Wales on Thursday.

+UEFA previously let Germany goalkeeper Manuel Neuer wear a rainbow captain’s armband at European Championship games last year, including against tournament co-host Hungary where lawmakers passed anti-gay legislation during the tournament.

 “The Qatari people will receive with open arms football fans from all walks of life,” Sheikh Tamim bin Hamad al-Thani said in a speech to other world leaders.